bearmentor/bearmentor-com-legacy/README.md

 > men·tor·ship (noun): the guidance provided by a mentor, especially an
 > experienced person in a company or educational institution.

-A true mentorship should enable to teach, guide, and share in long term growth.
+A true mentorship should enable to teach, guide, and share that can be for long term growth.

 🐻 Bearmentor allow you to: